 Why it’s to blame: Your phone screen collects bacteria from pretty much everything you touch each day.
 On top of coming in direct contact with your face as you talk on the phone, pressing the screen against your face causes sweat and oil to absorb back into your skin.

 The solution: Try making it a habit to wipe down your screen with alcohol or disinfectant wipes regularly and avoid putting too much pressure on your face when you talk on the phone.
-Using headphones is also a good alternative to avoid contact between your phone and face when you’re making calls regularly.
+Using headphones or speaker phone is also a good alternative to avoid contact between your phone and face when you’re making calls regularly.

 The culprit: Your towels & pillowcases